Our car insurance jargon guide will simplify the car insurance slang!

 - Commercial Travelling – when used for such things as door-to-door sales.

 On an insurance policy, you need to pay a Compulsory excess in the event of a claim when you are deemed to be at fault.
-A Voluntary excess is an additional amount you decide to pay and will reduce the cost of your insurance premium.
+Voluntary excess is an additional amount you decide to spend and will reduce the cost of your insurance premium.